 The Office of Human Resources (OHR) coordinates employment eligibility verification for university employees.

 Federal law requires employers to verify the employment eligibility and identity of all employees hired to work in the United States.
 To meet these requirements, Ohio State uses three tools to confirm employment eligibility of newly hired faculty and staff: Form I-9, the I-9 Database and E-Verify®.

-- Employers are required to complete the Employment Eligibility Verification (Form I-9) for each new employee (both citizen and noncitizen).
+- Employers are required to complete the Employment Eligibility Verification (Form I-9 – link works in Internet Explorer only) for each new employee (both citizen and noncitizen).

 - The I-9 Database (I9Db) is a university web-based application that captures information from the Form I-9 to verify employment eligibility.